Person with crossed arms standing on a car, watching a sunset over mountains and clouds.

-Who we are
+Who we are.

-“Anybody that knows us, knows we love cars.”.
+“Anybody that knows us, knows we love cars.”

-Walter Wilkins II
+Walter Wilkins

-In 1975, Walter Wilkins II had a bad wreck at Daytona.
-It only made him love cars more.
+In 1977, Walter Wilkins had a bad wreck at Daytona.

 The crash may have ended his racing career, but it also led to a new opportunity.
 Shifting his focus from behind the wheel to under the hood, he refocused his passion to mechanics—learning everything he could about how cars work, and how to make them run with precision.